 We test commercial appliances to see if they are in specs of the manufactures design.
 We check door seals, temperatures, amp draws.
-Always check out equipment before buying the business.
+Always check out equipment before buying a business.

 Whether it’s to lower your energy bills, create longevity of your buildings structure and implement a safe healthy building.
 We can do that for you!

 We conduct combustion testing on all gas or oil fired equipment.
 Efficiency is always a big concern.
 Often times we find cracked heat exchangers.

 Each month, utility bills arrive for your commercial building.
 What you might not know is that these bills hold a lot more information about your building than you might think.
 They are your first clue that something could be wrong with your building.

 Air quality.
 How many inspection companies will take the time to test your air quality?

 We test for lead in paint and drywall.

 HVAC airflow duct balance testing.
 Knowing if your duct system is providing the right air flow to each room is critical for evenly temperature balanced rooms.

 .
 It seems like a lot to be done, and might not seem as urgent as other items on your to-do list.
 But the importance of understanding and shortcomings.
 The core function of a building is to keep the people inside of it comfortable health & safety.
 Without this, your building is not likely to be a place businesses or workers want to be, and in the long-term, creates costly repairs that could have been prevented.
 Happier and healthier tenants are less likely to leave a building, meaning less tenant turnover for you.